LINCOLN BIKE KITCHEN

 LBK will accept gently used bikes.
 We will politely decline bikes that are damaged, rusty, or are in need of significant repairs.

 We only accept donations during our open hours.
-Due to the high level of theft in the area, we kindly ask that you don’t leave bikes outside when we’re closed to ensure your donation reaches us safely.
+Due to the high level of theft in the area, we ask that you don’t leave bikes outside when we’re closed to ensure your donation reaches us safely.
 If you are donating several bikes at once, please make sure they are in good used condition.
 We may refuse bikes that aren't repairable.
 If we can't accept your bike, we recommend taking it to Alter Metal Recycling.

 To make arrangements for a large drop off, please make arrangements with us first.